koshy123/ACE_flash_cards/README.md

 ![IMG_4528](https://user-images.githubusercontent.com/47038229/198618972-3e81a8ae-581e-4865-8c08-d79dee0edbec.jpg)

-The Wireframe is a simple to use page
+The Wireframe is a simple to use page.

 User Experience:
 They must type the name in lowercase